Understanding Carrier Oils: Your Complete Guide to Comedogenic Ratings & Fatty Acid Profiles

 - Softening and conditioning

-- May be too heavy for oily skin
+- May feel heavier for oily skin types

-- Best for: Dry, mature, or dehydrated skin
+- Best for: Dry, mature-feeling, or dehydrated skin

 - High-oleic oils: Olive, avocado, macadamia, sweet almond